AtsushiSakai/PyJSONViewer/README.md

 # PyJSONViewer
-A JSON viewer using pure python
+A JSON file data viewer using pure python

 - On Mac OS